12 Information Technology Stocks Moving In Thursday's After-Market Session

 Losers

-Usio (NASDAQ:USIO) stock decreased by 2.63% to $2.6.
-Trading volume for this security closed at 1.6K, accounting for 0.58% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $64.4 million.
+Vislink Technologies (NASDAQ:VISL) shares fell 2.28% to $1.72.
+Trading volume for this security closed at 172.2K, accounting for 5.79% of its average full-day volume over the last 100 days.
+The market value of their outstanding shares is at $35.9 million.

 Posted-In: BZI-TFMAfter-Hours Center Movers Tech